 Intellectual Foundations Program - General Education Curriculum

 The new curriculum was implemented in fall 2009 but is currently being revisited.

 FAU believes that higher education should go well beyond the preparation of individuals for demanding careers in their chosen fields.
 It should also provide broad intellectual enrichment through systematic exposure to a diversity of academic experiences.
 The purpose of the general education curriculum in this endeavor is to develop the intellectual skills, habits of thought, ethical values, and love of learning that transcend the choice of major.
 These are he hallmarks of educated men and women capable of meeting effectively the social, political, and economic challenges of contemporary life.
 Perhaps at no other time in history has a well-rounded, inquiring intellect been more important and useful than in the world of rapid technological change and ever increasing globalization in which we now live.
 Thus, the mission of a comprehensive university education is to produce graduates who can intelligently analyze information, appreciate diverse peoples and ideas, and adapt to change through the self-motivated acquisition of new knowledge.

-2. The ability to think critically;
+- The ability to think critically;

-3. The ability to communicate effectively;
+- The ability to communicate effectively.

 Students who complete the Written Communication requirement will be able to:

 - demonstrate effective written communication skills by exhibiting the control of rhetorical elements that include clarity, coherence, comprehensiveness, and mechanical correctness;

 - analyze, interpret and evaluate information to formulate critical conclusions and arguments;